Porges/ways-to-play/src/articles/mill-games/index.md

     license="stock-image",
     identifier="120413827",
     originalUrl="https://www.shutterstock.com/image-photo/old-nine-mens-morris-board-on-120413827" %}

-A game in progress, just after the <i>placement</i> phase has been finished, and all 18 pieces are on the board.
+A game in progress, just after the *placement* phase has been finished, and all 18 pieces are on the board.

 {% imageEnd %}

 ## Games